 “All right!” she shouted.
 “All right,” she repeated more calmly.
 “I’ll go willingly.
 I know you’re doing this for my own good.”

-Violet inhaled a deep breath, worrying it might be her last.
-Letting out a convincing sigh of resignation, she relaxed her shoulders and looked up at Dekle with a smile, her blue irises glimmering with the faith that he demanded.
+Violet inhaled deeply, worrying it might be her last.
+She released a convincing sigh of resignation as she raised her wings above the liquid and looked up at Dekle with a smile, her blue irises glimmering with the faith that he demanded.